 Czech Post – illustration photo.

-In recent years, Czech Post has been operating in the red.
+In recent years, ČP has been in the red.
 Last year, it reduced its loss by half to 681 million crowns.
 In the previous year, it reported a drop of 1.37 billion crowns.
 Last year, after approval by the European Commission, it received reimbursement of the costs of providing basic services from the state for the last four years in the amount of six billion crowns.
 She had to use the finance to a large extent to repay operating loans.